 Urgent Need Update: In response to the COVID-19 pandemic, and the associated need for ongoing communication with your patients, PCC has added a broadcast messaging option to the Report Library.
 PCC has rapidly developed this new feature in response to urgent need.
-While it is fully functional, features are currently limited.
 If you encounter any unexpected functionality, please contact PCC Support.

 Send Broadcast Messages

 Open the PCC EHR Report Library from the Reports menu.

 Select the Broadcast Messaging Report or Other Patient-Based Report

 This new report is available in the Patient Recall category, and also can be found by searching “Broadcast Messaging” under the All Reports search.

 Use Any Patient List Based Report: PCC built the Broadcast Messaging report for the purpose of sending batch messages to your patients and families.
 You can also use these features with any other report based on your patient list data in the PCC EHR Report Library, that includes all reports in the patient Recall category, with the exception of Overdue Vaccine Recall, Broadcast Message Log, and Broadcast Message Detail.
 Any custom report based on the Patient List can also be used to send Broadcast Messages.

 Adjust the report criteria options to find the patients and families you wish to contact.